charsamuel/Breast-Cancer-Ultrasound-Detection/README.md

-Breast Cancer detection with ultrasound pictures using Google teachable machine
+Breast Cancer detection with ultrasound images using Google teachable machine